danieliko2/maven-hello-world/readme.md

 -- GitHub Actions --
-A single Job, with multiple stages:
+2 jobs:
+1:
 Connect to repo - Get the last commit to runner's working directory.
 Versioning stage - Get the last version from Dockerhub and increment by 0.0.1.
 If image does not exist (empty repo) set version to 1.0.0.
 Login to DockerHub - Self explanatory.
 Build image - Build image with tag and build argument.
 Upload to dockerhub - Upload the image with updated tag to dockerhub.

+2:
-Run the image - Download the image from Dockerhub and run it as a non root user.
+Run the image - Download the image from Dockerhub and run it.

 # USAGE